Southern Nevada housing board OKs smoking ban for public housing

 Smoking will be banned inside local public housing beginning in August.

-Repeat offenders could be evicted from their homes, according to a new Southern Nevada Regional Housing Authority policy approved Thursday.
+Repeat offenders could be evicted, according to a Southern Nevada Regional Housing Authority policy approved Thursday.

 Authority commissioners voted unanimously Thursday to enact the policy.
 The move follows a 2016 decree by the U.S. Department of Housing and Urban Development that all public housing authorities implement smoke-free policies by July 30.

-“It was important for the department to take action on an issue that has a clear and proven impact on the indoor environment of people living in public,” HUD spokesman Ed Cabrera said.
-“There’s broad consensus now that shows the harmful effect that smoking, even secondhand, has one the health and life outcomes of everyone.”
+“It was important for the department to take action on an issue that has a clear and proven impact on the indoor environment of people living in public housing,” HUD spokesman Ed Cabrera said.
+“There’s broad consensus now that shows the harmful effect that smoking, even secondhand, has on the health and life outcomes of everyone.”

-There are approximately 2,600 units of public housing in the Las Vegas Valley.
-They house more than 30,000 of the region’s low-income families.
+There are about 2,600 units of public housing in the Las Vegas Valley.
+They house more than 5,000 low-income families.

 The new rules don’t prohibit residents from smoking, but they must light up at least 25 feet away from housing authority buildings.
 Any household that violates the smoke-free policy four times will be subject to eviction.

-Note: Correction: A previous version of this article misstated how many people live in local public housing.
-The correct number is more than 5,000.